clearpath-docs/Ridgeback-Sphinx-Tutorials/doc/update.rst

 1. The firmware and PC are unable to connect to each other, which will be apparent if the two-arrow comms indicator fails to come on after system bootup.
-2. If the firmware version number in the ``/status`` message does not match the package version output by ``dpkg -s ros-indigo-ridgeback-firmware``.
+2. If the firmware version number in the ``/status`` message does not match the package version output by ``dpkg -s ros-kinetic-ridgeback-firmware``.
 In the future there will be an automated check for this which outputs a diagnostics warning when a firmware update is available to be applied.

 If new firmware is available, follow the below procedure to flash it to Ridgeback's MCU: